remix-run/remix-website/data/posts/remix-is-react-router.md

 ---
-title: React Router v7
+title: Remix is Becoming React Router
-summary: We're remixing React Router (again), and we're convinced this is going to be the best version yet.
+summary: We've been building a bridge from React Router to Remix, and we made it so good that Remix will now just be React Router.
 featured: true
 date: 2024-05-15
 # TODO: Add a new blog image
-image: /blog-images/posts/remixing-react-router/image.jpg
+image: /blog-images/posts/remix-is-react-router/remix-to-react-router.jpeg
 imageAlt: React Router Logo
 hidden: true
 authors: